nametree

 Angelo messenger, angel; a beloved classic celestial name

-Anthony priceless, praiseworthy; the single most enduring Italian-American name across generations, from Antonio
+Anthony an ancient Roman family name of uncertain, likely Etruscan origin; the single most enduring Italian-American name across generations, from Antonio

-Antonio priceless, praiseworthy; the classic Italian form kept alive across generations
+Antonio From the Roman name Antonius, of uncertain Etruscan origin; the classic Italian form kept alive across generations

 Bella beautiful; a nickname-style favorite standing on its own